Home / News / Visiting our care homes (updated April 2023)

-You will need to wear a face covering at all times when indoors, visitors can wear their own suitable face covering, or a medical grade mask can be provided.
+Visitors are not routinely required to wear masks at all times during their visit.
+However there remain a number of circumstances when it is recommended that visitors wear masks to minimise the risk of transmission of COVID-19 (depending on individual risk assessment).
+Visitors can wear their own suitable face covering, or a medical grade mask can be provided.
 If you prefer, or the resident you are visiting is in the extremely vulnerable group, we will provide you with a medical grade face mask, disposable gloves and apron.

 You will be directed to use hand hygiene facilities; we will have hand washing and hand sanitising facilities available for you.

-Physical contact continues with infection control measures in place, such as visiting in a ventilated space, using appropriate personal protective equipment (PPE), and hand washing before and after holding hands..
+Physical contact continues with infection control measures in place, such as visiting in a ventilated space, using appropriate personal protective equipment (depending on individual risk assessment), and hand washing before and after holding hands

 When caution should be applied to visiting